It's time for the second TV Tropes Halloween Avatar Contest, theme: cute monsters! Details and voting here.

 - Screaming Warrior: Mifune's dialogue once the dock battle actually starts is mostly screaming, except when he yells for a reload.

 - Shining City: The Machine City from Neo's (blind) perspective.

 - Shouting Shooter: Mifune, during the dock battle and as he gets overwhelmed with sentinels.

 - Slow Electricity Inside the Oracle's apartment building, the overhead lights go off, making clunking sounds, as a warning of Agent Smith's approach.

 - Something Only They Would Say: Smith in Bane's body reveals himself to Neo by calling him "Mr. Anderson" in his usual mocking tone.
 However, despite hearing this three times in the span of twenty seconds, Neo thinks Bane is just insane.
-He figures out the truth just before the fight, but can't completely accept it until his eyes get burned out, which allows Neo to actually "see" Smith's energy signature.
+He figures out the truth just before the fight, when Smith repeats a more recent line "I want what you want."
+He can't completely accept it until his eyes get burned out, which allows Neo to actually "see" Smith's energy signature.

 - Synchronized Swarming: The swarming Sentinels make a hand-like shape.
 Later, robots form a face and it talks to Neo.

 - Take a Third Option: When the Merovingian says he wants the eyes of the Oracle in exchange for Neo, Trinity instead decides to put a gun up to his head, and makes him a counter offer.
 Either he gives them Neo, or they can all die right here during the Mexican Standoff that ensues.
 Persephone helps to convince him to take Trinity up on her offer, stating that she's in love and will do anything.